lumeland/lume.land/docs/configuration/copy-static-files.md

 We cannot do `site.copy("articles")`, because the `index.md` files are inside these folders and wouldn't be processed (they would be treated as static files).
-We can select the files by extension with `site.copy([".jpg", ".pdf", ".gif", ".mp4", ".zip"])` but every time a file with a new extension is uploaded to our site, we have to remember to update the `_config` file.
+We could select the files by extension with `site.copy([".jpg", ".pdf", ".gif", ".mp4", ".zip"])` but every time a file with a new extension is uploaded to our site, we would have to remember to update the `_config` file.

 For these use cases, there's the `copyRemainingFiles()` function that basically